sparanoid/disable-wysiwyg/readme.txt

 2. That's all.

 == Upgrade Notice ==

+= 1.0.8 =
+* Starting from WordPress 5.0, you need an additional plugin Classic Editor by Automattic to disable Gutenberg first.

 = 1.0.7 =
 * Compatibility check for 4.6 and 4.7, nothing new, just bump version to tell everyone this plugin still works.